Help us observe National Fatherhood Day™ on March 29th!

 Our mission is to collect and share professional data and personal stories to encourage stable men in every community to step-up and step-in where a youth with a “father-void” needs that void filled.
 We promote a model we call “crowdparenting” where stable and positive male role models in every community play their part in guiding a youth in need.

 -Collect personal stories on the effects on children under 12 and on teenagers of the absence of a father in the home.
-Such stories will come from youth and teens living in such circumstances, adults who once were youth or teens living in such circumstances, and mothers of children who are being or who were raised under these circumstances.

 -Collect professional insights on the effects in adulthood of having an absent father during childhood or teenage years.